ibm-cloud-docs/openwhisk/prep.md

 ### Structuring Ruby code
 {: #prep_ruby_struct}

-When structuring your code, note that the expected name for the entry point function is `main`.
+When you structure your code, note that the expected name for the entry point function is `main`.
 If the function in your code is not `main`, take note of the name to specify it when the action is created.
 Ruby actions always consume a Hash (dictionary-like collection) and return a Hash.
 {: shortdesc}

 **Example**